 Le café, bon ou mauvais pour la santé?

-Some peculiarities of coffee
+Some characteristics of coffee

-Coffee consumption and health
+Coffee Consumption and Health

-Research has studied the health effects of coffee for many years.
-Current data suggest that coffee consumption may reduce the risk of various diseases, includingType 2 diabetes and some cancers.
-Indeed, data from a literature review published in 2020 suggests that the consumption of caffeinated coffee does not increase the risk of cardiovascular disease and cancer.
-On the contrary, the daily consumption of three to five cups of coffee has been associated with a reduced risk of several chronic diseases.
-Therefore, these data suggest that moderate coffee consumption may be part of a healthy lifestyle in healthy adults (van Dam, 2020).
+Research has been studying the effects of coffee on health for many years.
+Current data suggest that coffee consumption may reduce the risk of various diseases, including type 2 diabetes and certain cancers.
+Indeed, data from a literature review published in 2020 suggest that the consumption of caffeinated coffee does not increase the risk of cardiovascular diseases and cancers.
+On the contrary, the daily consumption of three to five cups of coffee has been associated with a decreased risk of several chronic diseases.
+Therefore, these data suggest that moderate coffee consumption can be part of a healthy lifestyle in healthy adults (van Dam, 2020).

 Coffee and caffeine